mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 ## Logical Coupling: the parts of the system that always change together

-This is called logical coupling.
-When two entities always change together, even if there is no explicit dependency between them, this information can be inferred from the version control.
+When two entities always change together, even if there is no explicit dependency between them, we call that between them there is logical coupling.

+This information can be inferred from the version control.
+The concept was introduced in 1998 in [a paper](https://plg.uwaterloo.ca/~migod/846/papers/gall-coupling.pdf) by Gall et al. has become quite popular in the meantime.
+Adam Tornhill has a tool that computes it and wrote a book about many of the concepts discussed in this course.
+Other tools that compute it exist.

+However, defining the concept is a challenge, because it's after all a matter of selecting thresholds and constants:
+- how many changes should two entities have together before we call them coupled?
+- what percentage of changes can be not *together* while still allowing us to consider them coupled?

 Pros